Evidence/Property is released by appointment only.

 Lost & Found Property

-The items below have been found and turned into the Pembroke Pines Police Department, either by an officer or by a good Samaritan.
-All items are inspected by our Property Unit.
+Items that have been found and turned into the Pembroke Pines Police Department, either by an officer or by a good Samaritan, are all inspected by our Property Unit.
 If applicable, our Property Unit generates and mails a letter to the owner explaining we have their personal property.
 Found items will be held for 90 days.
 Any items that go unclaimed after 90 days may be destroyed/shredded or sold at public auction.

 Claiming Your Property